 For a wind turbine to be 100% efficient, all of the energy available in the wind would be converted into electricity.
-In other words, all of the energy in the wind would be transformed and the wind would stop moving.
-This is not possible in practice, because a wind turbine needs some wind to pass through the blades in order to rotate.
-If a rotor stopped all the wind, it would not turn, and therefore it would not be able to convert the wind’s kinetic energy to electrical energy.
+In other words, all of the energy in the wind would be transformed and the air would stop moving.
+This is not possible in practice because a rotor only spins if the wind passes over the blades.
+If a rotor were to stop all the moving air, the turbine would not be able to convert the wind’s kinetic energy to electrical energy.

 A German physicist, Albert Betz, calculated that it is impossible to design a wind turbine that is able to convert more than 59.3% of the kinetic energy of the wind into mechanical energy turning a rotor.
 Known as the Betz Limit, 59.3% is the theoretical maximum efficiency for any wind turbine operating in real-world conditions (open air flow).
 In typical operating wind speeds, most modern wind turbines are 25–45% efficient.

 The Betz Limit applies only to the transformation of the kinetic energy in the wind into mechanical energy in the rotating blades.
 The generator in the wind turbine, which transforms the mechanical energy into electrical energy, further reduces the total efficiency.
 To understand this process, imagine that the blades of a wind turbine convert 50% of the available power in the wind into mechanical energy (rotation).
 Then, the generator converts 80% of this mechanical energy into electrical energy.
 The overall efficiency of this wind turbine would therefore be 0.5 × 0.8 = 0.4, or 40% efficient.